Hi and welcome to this full and frank Lottery Winner University review where we'll be answering the only question that matters:

-According to Richard’s logic, the reason most people don’t win the lottery is because they buy quick-pick tickets.
-He says by picking your own set of numbers you’ll be more likely to hit the jackpot.
+According to Richard, most people don't win the lottery because they buy quick-pick tickets.
+He says pick your own set of numbers and you're more likely to hit the jackpot.

-Whether you could pick all odds or all even numbers, pick numbers at random or pick every 7th number – the chances of any 6 numbers being drawn is still 1 in 13,983,816.
+Pick all odd or even numbers, pick numbers at random or pick every 7th number – the chances of any 6 numbers being drawn is still 1 in 13,983,816.
 This never changes.

 b) Keep using the same numbers combinations until you win

-This pretty much sums up the whole strategy – you pick a set of numbers and stick with it until it wins when you change the combination.
+This pretty much sums up the whole strategy; you pick a set of numbers and stick with them until you win.
+Only then do you change the combination.

-Again, this in no ways changes the odds and defies basic mathematics.
-Richard’s assuming that a set of numbers is less likely to come up if they’ve been drawn before but he’s assuming balls have memory when they don’t.
+Again, this in no ways changes the odds and defies the basic rules of mathematics.
+Richard's assuming that a set of numbers is less likely to come up if they've been drawn before because he's assuming balls have a memory, but they don't.

 For someone who's won the lottery so many times, he sure is putting a lot of effort into trying to sell his lottery-busting techniques.

-I’d probably go as far as saying he’s probably made more money selling books and monthy subscription courses than he ever has playing the lotto.
+I'd go as far as saying he's probably made more money selling books and monthly subscription courses than he ever has playing the lotto.

-Check out the LotteryWinnerUniversity.com homepage compared to his previous product Richard’s Lottery Secrets and you’ll see they’re pretty much identical.
+Compare LotteryWinnerUniversity.com with his previous product Richard's Lottery Secrets and you'll see they're pretty much identical:

 It's hard to tell them apart right?